 Tina began practicing in 2007 and opened SLPIM in 2011, in order to pursue her dream of improving the lives of children and their families through high quality speech, language and feeding therapy.
 Tina grew up and attended school on Long Island.
 She received a Bachelor of Science degree from Molloy College in Speech-Language Pathology and Audiology in 2005, and a Master of Arts degree from Long Island University - C.W.
 Post in Speech-Language Pathology in 2007.

 Tina has been recognized as a board certified hippotherapy clinical specialist (HPCS) since 2011 and is one of only ten SLPs in the United States to hold this credential.
-Her continuing education has included training in animal assisted therapy, Hippotherapy, PROMPT, DIRFloortime, The SOS Approach to Feeding, NDT, LAMP, PECS and TEACCH.
+Her continuing education has included training in animal assisted therapy, Hippotherapy, PROMPT, DIRFloortime, The SOS Approach to Feeding, NDT, LAMP, PECS, TEACCH and leadership development.
 She received the ASHA Award for Continuing Education (ACE) in Aug 2012 and Dec 2015.

-Tina is licensed in NY and VT.
-She holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate with the New York State Department of Education.
+In addition to her SLP license, Tina holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate with the New York State Department of Education.
 She is a certified member (CCC) of the American Speech-language and Hearing Association.
 She is also a Lifetime member of the American Hippotherapy Association Inc. Tina currently serves as the AHA Inc. Board President.
 She is a member, Registered Therapist and Certified Registered Instructor with PATH Intl.

 Kate began seeing clients at SLPIM in 2017.
 She became passionate about working with individuals with special needs after her youngest brother was diagnosed with Autism.
 Kate noticed incredible improvements in her brother’s communication skills when the family adopted a dog from a local animal shelter.
 This sparked an interest in the positive effects of animals on children with Autism and lead Kate to a position at Pal-O-Mine Equestrian, Inc. Kate provided a variety of Equine Assisted Activities for children and adults with special needs at this comprehensive equine facility, including adaptive horseback riding.